USC-ACTLab/crazyswarm/docs/installation.rst

-Once you have completed installation, move on to the :ref:`Usage` section and configure Crazyswarm for your hardware.
+Once you have completed installation, move on to the :ref:`configuration` section and configure Crazyswarm for your hardware.